EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

+At the initial time, a subset of orders already exists, while subsequent arrivals follow a Poisson process.
+In decision step $t$, the processing and assembly jobs are represented as $J_p^{(t)}$ and $J_a^{(t)}$, and the total number of orders that have arrived is represented as $I^{(t)}$.
+Specifically, the inter-arrival time $\Delta \mathrm{g}$ between consecutive orders follows an exponential distribution with mean $\lambda$, which is dynamically calculated as the estimated completion time under load for the average of orders that have arrived in step $t-1$, as defined in Eq.~\ref{eq43} and~\ref{eq44}.
+The workload factor is denoted by $\mu$, and the number of dynamically arriving orders is $\alpha \in \{20, 50\}$, and the order arrival times are defined by Eq.~\ref{eq45}.
+To evaluate the performance of EvoDR under different order arrival frequencies and production loads, instances with different operating conditions are generated by adjusting $(m_1, m_2, \varphi, \mu ,\alpha)$, and various experiments are designed for a comprehensive evaluation.

-The application of PDRs and the instance-solving procedure follows the description in the Section~\ref{Problem_mdp}, while the specific differences in experimental settings are supplemented in the corresponding subsections.
-It is noted that all classical and LLM-generated PDRs exhibit millisecond-level decision times, fully satisfying the real-time requirements of online FAFSP.
-The implementation of LLM4DRD and all comparative algorithms is carried out in Python.
+The specific differences in experimental settings are supplemented in the corresponding subsections.
+It is noted that all classical and LLM-generated PDRs exhibit millisecond-level decision times, fully satisfying the real-time requirements of dynamic FAFSP.
+The implementation of EvoDR and all comparative algorithms is carried out in Python.
 All experiments in this study are executed on an Intel Core i5-12600KF processor.